MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-for-mau.md

 ### LastUpdate

 DO NOT USE.
-MAU uses this preference to keeps track of when it last checked for updates.
-MAU will not check for updates for another 12 hours (minimum) from this time.
+MAU uses this preference to keep track of when it last checked for updates.
+MAU won't check for updates for another 12 hours (minimum) from this time.

 | Category | Details |
 | --- | --- |